 No one really needs an excuse for an Italian vacation, but if you do, consider finding your family’s roots.
 Start by talking with the oldest relatives in your family and recording their stories.
 Ask for names of cities, towns, and villages.
 Next, be a detective and dig.
 Tie your clues together, and you’re likely to find primary sources; those are records of births, baptisms, and marriages.

 Now you’ll have an idea about the places in Italy where your family lived.
 This is important information.
 From the geography, you’ll know when there were good harvests or bad.
 When there was drought, war, feuds, or times of peace.
-You’ll have an idea about you’re ancestors’ lifestyle and their passions.
+You’ll have an idea about your ancestors’ lifestyle and their passions.
 (They were Italian—of course they had passions!)

-With this in hand, it’s time to plan your travel.
+With this in hand, it’s time to plan your trip.
 Records of births and marriages are just a small piece of your family’s story.
 Visit their ancestral towns, and you have the best chance of tracking down the details of their lives—those are most likely kept in local archives and churches.
 One ancestor may have been a noble in Tuscany, and another may have landed in jail for trying to overthrow the nobility.
 These are the juice of your search, the colorful personality of your family.